YangLabHKUST/MR-APSS/README.md

 We provide an example R code for performing MR analysis using the other five MR methods (IVW, Egger, MRMix, RAPS, and CAUSE).

 # Reference
-Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Yang Can, MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics.
+Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Can Yang.
+MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics. bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.

 # Contact information